DevExpress-Examples/blazor-theme-switcher/Readme.md

 <!-- default badges end -->
 # How to implement a Theme Switcher in Blazor applications

-This example demonstrates how to create a Theme Switcher as in [DevExpress Blazor Demos](https://demos.devexpress.com/blazor/) and apply the selected theme to an application dynamically.
+This example demonstrates how to create a Theme Switcher as in [DevExpress Blazor Demos](https://demos.devexpress.com/blazor/) and apply the selected theme to an application at runtime.
 The example contains solutions both for Blazor Server and Blazor WebAssembly.
 Note that these solutions target .NET 6.0.

 ![Blazor - Theme Switcher](images/blazor-theme-switcher.png)

-This Theme Switcher offers the standard Bootstrap theme, [4 DevExpress Bootstrap themes](https://github.com/DevExpress/bootstrap-themes), and [21 Bootstwatch themes](https://bootswatch.com/).
+This Theme Switcher includes the standard Bootstrap theme, [4 DevExpress Bootstrap themes](https://github.com/DevExpress/bootstrap-themes), and [21 Bootstwatch themes](https://bootswatch.com/).

 Refer to the [Themes](https://docs.devexpress.com/Blazor/401523/common-concepts/themes#implement-a-theme-switcher) documentation topic for more information.